NichAttGH/Research-Track-2/README.md

 After installing Jupyter Notebook, remember that we reference to the [II° assignment of Research Track 1](https://github.com/NichAttGH/NichAtt_RT1_II_A.git)

 ### Initialization
-We need to load jupyter cells so at the beginning we import everything we need
+We need to load jupyter cells so at the beginning we import everything we need and initialize the data

 ```
 # import ros and jupyter stuff